In the Dark (Bring Me the Horizon song): Music video

 The video for "In the Dark" was released on 21 October 2019 and was directed by frontman Oliver Sykes and Brian Cox.

 The music video stars and revolves around American actor Forest Whitaker.
-Whitaker's daughter was a fan of the band and him and his daughter attended a gig together in 2017, the band met Whitaker and his daughter backstage after the concert.
+Whitaker's daughter was a fan of the band and he and his daughter attended a gig together in 2017, the band met Whitaker and his daughter backstage after the concert.
 They kept in contact and wanted to do something together.
 It was revealed that Whitaker was initially pinned to play the protagonist in "Mantra" but had to pull out due to scheduling conflicts.
 Sykes revealed that Whitaker contacted him when they were about to shoot the video for "In the Dark" and everything then fell into place.

 Speaking about the concept of the video and his thoughts around it, Sykes told NME: